LackOfMorals/lackofmorals.github.io/_posts/2025-03-01-conway-part-une.md

 ##  Is it over now?

 For now, yes, that's it.
-We have a working GraphQL Data API which we can now use to figure out the various GraphQL Queries and Mutations with Conway Game Of Life.
+We have a working GraphQL Data API which we can now use to figure out the various GraphQL Queries and Mutations to use with Conway Game Of Life.

 Which we'll do in the next blog .